The Dark Precursor

 VOLUME 2: Éric Alliez, Manola Antonioli, Jūratė Baranova, Zsuzsa Baross, Anna Barseghian, Ian Buchanan, Elena del Río, Luis de Miranda, Lucia D’Errico, Lilija Duoblienė, Adreis Echzehn, Jae Emerling, Verina Gfader, Ronny Hardliz, Rahma Khazam, Stefan Kristensen, Erin Manning, John Miers, Elfie Miklautz, Marc Ngui, Andreia Oliveira, Federica Pallaver, Andrej Radman, Felix Rebolledo, Anne Sauvagnargues, Janae Sholtz, Mhairi Vari, Mick Wilson, Elisabet Yanagisawa

 Stock item number: 118997

-Paolo Giudici is an artist-researcher living and working in Padua and an Associate Researcher at the Orpheus Institute, Ghent.
+Paolo Giudici is an artist-researcher and associated researcher at the Orpheus Institute.

-Paulo de Assis is a senior research fellow at the Orpheus Institute (Belgium).
+Paulo de Assis is artist researcher (pianist, composer, music philosopher) and research fellow at the Orpheus Institute.